Republic: Liberal republics

 A revolutionary Republican hand-written bill from the Stockholm riots during the Revolutions of 1848, reading: "Dethrone Oscar he is not fit to be a king: Long live the Republic!
 The Reform! down with the Royal house, long live Aftonbladet! death to the king / Republic Republic the People.
 Brunkeberg this evening".
 The writer's identity is unknown.

 Along with these initial republican revolts, early modern Europe also saw a great increase in monarchical power.
 The era of absolute monarchy replaced the limited and decentralized monarchies that had existed in most of the Middle Ages.
 It also saw a reaction against the total control of the monarch as a series of writers created the ideology known as liberalism.

 Most of these Enlightenment thinkers were far more interested in ideas of constitutional monarchy than in republics.
 The Cromwell regime had discredited republicanism, and most thinkers felt that republics ended in either anarchy or tyranny.
 Thus philosophers like Voltaire opposed absolutism while at the same time being strongly pro-monarchy.

 Jean-Jacques Rousseau and Montesquieu praised republics, and looked on the city-states of Greece as a model.
 However, both also felt that a state like France, with 20 million people, would be impossible to govern as a republic.
 Rousseau admired the republican experiment in Corsica (1755–1769) and described his ideal political structure of small, self-governing communes.
 Montesquieu felt that a city-state should ideally be a republic, but maintained that a limited monarchy was better suited to a state with a larger territory.

 The American Revolution began as a rejection only of the authority of the British Parliament over the colonies, not of the monarchy.
 The failure of the British monarch to protect the colonies from what they considered the infringement of their rights to representative government, the monarch's branding of those requesting redress as traitors, and his support for sending combat troops to demonstrate authority resulted in widespread perception of the British monarchy as tyrannical.

 With the United States Declaration of Independence the leaders of the revolt firmly rejected the monarchy and embraced republicanism.
-The leaders of the revolution were well-versed in the writings of the French liberal thinkers, and also in the history of the classical republics.
+The leaders of the revolution were well-versed in the writings of the European liberal thinkers, and also in the history of the classical republics.
 John Adams had notably written a book on republics throughout history.
 In addition, the widely distributed and popularly read-aloud tract Common Sense, by Thomas Paine, succinctly and eloquently laid out the case for republican ideals and independence to the larger public.
 The Constitution of the United States, which went into effect in 1789, created a relatively strong federal republic to replace the relatively weak confederation under the first attempt at a national government with the Articles of Confederation and Perpetual Union ratified in 1781.
 The first ten amendments to the Constitution called the United States Bill of Rights, guaranteed certain natural rights fundamental to republican ideals that justified the Revolution.